Foulks-Plb/Foulks-Plb/README.md

 # 👋 Hi, I’m @Foulks-Plb

 ## 👀 About Me
-I am passionate about blockchain, DeFi, and web3.
+With 5 years of software development experience, I have built deep expertise in blockchain, DeFi, and web3.
-With 5 years of software development experience, I have gained extensive expertise in finance and blockchain domains.
 I thrive on exploring the depths of blockchain technology and am always eager to learn and implement the latest advancements in the field.

 ## ⛓ Deep Blockchain Knowledge
 My expertise spans across multiple blockchain technologies and tools:
 - **Languages**: Solidity, Rust, Circom, Noir-lang
 - **Libraries and Frameworks**: Viem, Ether.js, Web3.js, Wagmi
-- **Development Tools**: Hardhat, Forge, Anchor
+- **Development Tools**: Forge, Hardhat, Anchor

 ## 🖥️ Solid Front-end Knowledge
 I have a strong background in front-end development, with proficiency in: